 I’d be more careful about buying hard-shell luggage, just because often the cheaper suitcases can break after one or two trips.
 If you’re getting a cheap suitcase, it’s better to buy a fabric one with skate wheels.
 For hardside cases, you should spend at least 100$ or more.

 - Choose polycarbonate or aluminum.
-Most of the times, polycarbonate is the best option, because it’s moderately priced and durable.
+Most of the time, polycarbonate is the best option because it’s moderately priced and durable.

 - Buy a case with a scratch-resistant finish.
 All the glossier models get scratched just after a few trips.
 Instead, get a patterned finish.